davecparker/code12/API.md

 ### obj.align()
 ```
-obj.align( String a )
+obj.align( String alignment )
-obj.align( String a, boolean adjustY )
+obj.align( String alignment, boolean adjustY )
 ```
-Set the alignment of the object, which is where the object is positioned on screen relative to its `x` and `y` coordinates.
+Set the alignment of the object to `alignment`.
+The alignment is a description of where where the object is positioned on screen relative to its `x` and `y` coordinates.
 By default, objects are positioned by their center point, so that (`x`, `y`) is at the horizontal and vertical center